amiryzat/ProxyGuard/docs/architecture.md

   Reads attendance logs and flags repeated failures, duplicate attempts, and clustered unrecognized attempts.

 - `src/main.py`
-  Combines face recognition, liveness detection (blink + head movement), attendance logging, and per-outcome verification snapshots into one live webcam check-in flow.
-Before the camera loop starts, it prompts the lecturer in the terminal (via `class_config.py`) to select a class subject and week number, then builds `session_id` from them.
+  Defines `CheckinSession`, the shared check-in engine: per-frame face recognition, liveness detection (blink + head movement), single-person enforcement, the identity-liveness continuity guard, attendance logging, and per-outcome verification snapshots, all driven through one method (`process_frame()`).
+Both the desktop entry point (`if __name__ == "__main__"`, which also prompts the lecturer in the terminal via `class_config.py` for a class subject and week number before building `session_id`) and `checkin_app/`'s web app construct a `CheckinSession` and feed it frames — so the two entry points share the exact same detection/liveness/logging behavior and only differ in how frames are captured and displayed (OpenCV window vs. browser MJPEG stream).

 ## Session Identity (`session_id`)